BenedettoSimone/Lipnet-ITA/README.md

 Now we have the ``aligns`` folder in the ``ForcedAlignment`` folder.

 # TODO
-Insert dataset in dataset folder and align in data folder
+Insert dataset in dataset folder and align in data folder Run mouthextract

 ## Developed by
 [Simone Benedetto](https://github.com/BenedettoSimone) <br>